How to Reinstall Ubuntu

 Step 2: Download Ubuntu

-Download Ubuntu from the official website.
+Download ubuntu from the webpage

 Wait for the ISO image to finish downloading.